-This setting allows you to designate a reserve area in the system memory to be used as a Video BIOS buffer to allow the BIOS write (cache) its data into this reserved memory area.
-Select "Write Protect" to enable the function and this area will be reserved for Video BIOS ROM access only.
-Select "Uncached" to disable this function and make this area available for other devices.
+This setting allows you to designate a reserve area in the system memory to be used as a Video BIOS buffer to allow the BIOS to write (cache) its data into this reserved memory area.
+Select Write Protect to enable this function, and this area will be reserved for Video BIOS ROM access only.
+Select Uncached to disable this function and make this area available for other devices.